SergeiPatiakin/mup-xml-sign/README.md

 This tool must be run with x86 Python in order to be compatible with x86 PKCS11 libraries.
 - Find an Intel-only Python installer on https://www.python.org/downloads/
 - Install it.
 Note the installation location such as `/Library/Frameworks/Python.framework/Versions/3.9`
-- Install pip requirements: `/Library/Frameworks/Python.framework/Versions/3.9/bin/pip3 install -r requirements.txt`
+- Use the newly installed pip instance to install mup-xml-sign: `/Library/Frameworks/Python.framework/Versions/3.9/bin/pip3 install mup-xml-sign`
+- The tools is now installed at `/Library/Frameworks/Python.framework/Versions/3.9/bin/mup-xml-sign`
 # Usage

 - Locate the path of your unsigned XML file, such as `/path/to/unsigned.xml`